-In recent years, Fuji has had great success, particularly in the critical sphere, with its premium X line of camera products.
+In recent years, Fuji has had great success with its premium X line of camera products, particularly in the critical sphere.
 The Fuji X-E1 is the second camera in the series and the second in the range to include interchangeable lenses.
 It is not intended to replace the Fuji X-Pro1 but rather to complement it.
-It is technically inferior to the Fuji X-Pro1 in terms of both its specifications and price, and as a result, there are significant disparities between the two cameras.
+However, it is technically inferior to the Fuji X-Pro1 in terms of both its specifications and price, and as a result, there are significant disparities between the two cameras.

 When it comes to the consumer market, the Fuji X-Pro1 has always had one significant disadvantage that stands out: its steep price.
 The body by itself may be purchased for around £1,200, AU$1,200, or US$1,700, while each of the three primary optics can be purchased separately for approximately £500, AU$650, or US 600.